-NSI’s Board of Directors is comprised of senior level environmental professionals of diverse backgrounds.
-With expertise in fields such as carbon management, manufacturing, government planning and climate change, the board supports NSI in its endeavours.
-Their unique blend of experience, passion for sustainability and commitment makes the board an essential part of NSI’s success.
+NSI’s Board of Directors is comprised of senior level environmental and sustainability professionals of diverse backgrounds.
+With expertise in fields such as carbon management, manufacturing, government planning and climate change, the board supports NSI in all aspects of its endeavours.
+The Board of Directors unique blend of experience, passion for sustainability and commitment makes the board an essential part of NSI’s success.
 Please click on each member’s profile to learn more about their backgrounds and their involvement with NSI.

 A graduate of Brock University and Niagara College, Evan founded NSI in the spring of 2010.
 He currently contributes to post-secondary development as a part-time instructor in the Environment, Media & Technology division at Niagara College.
 In addition, experiences in carbon accounting, carbon reporting/tracking software and environmental laboratory coordination have contributed to the development of Evan’s passion and drive for carbon management and sustainability.